 - Social enterprise and supported employment

-- Individualized housing plans that respect clients’ personal needs and autonomy
+- Individualized housing plans that respect the client’s personal needs and autonomy.

 - Eviction prevention